secretstartups/handbook/security/architecture/index.html.md

 ## Security Architecture Principles

 The Security Architecture Principles are not requirements nor decisions, but something in between.

+Our principles are based on two simple pillars:

+1. **Least privileges**
+1. **Network isolation**

-These principles are taken from the book Software Systems Architecture (see [references](#references)) and this [ACCU 2019 related video](https://www.youtube.com/watch?v=YbjoaMN67Hw).
-They are very close to the [OWASP Security Design Principles], but fit better to our current workflow at GitLab.
+They are detailed below with the principles taken from the book Software Systems Architecture (see [references](#references)) and this [ACCU 2019 related video](https://www.youtube.com/watch?v=YbjoaMN67Hw).
+These are very close to the [OWASP Security Design Principles] but are easier to understand and apply.

 [OWASP Security Design Principles]: https://github.com/OWASP/DevGuide/blob/master/02-Design/01-Principles%20of%20Security%20Engineering.md